koenraijer/koenraijer.github.io/_posts/2021-01-04-Starting-Programming.md

 layout: post
 author: Koen
 tags: Programming
-title: Medical student lost in the world of programming.
+title: Programming adventures
+subtitle: Why I started, what I've done so far and my plans for 2021.
 ---

-<p>Programming isn’t something I anticipated learning this year.
-Not a surprise, considering I didn’t anticipate very much of what happened.
-My travels to both Indonesia and India were scrapped off the agenda and my clinical rotations were put on hold.
-I suddenly had a lot of free time on my hands and I could spend it any way I wanted.
-I ended up knowing a little better in which direction I’m headed. </p>
+<p>I would've been quite surprised had I told myself at the start of 2020 that I would be learning programming now.
+It definitely wouldn't have been the biggest surprise.
+My travels to both Indonesia and India were cancelled and my clinical rotations were put on hold.
+I suddenly had a lot of free time on my hands and I could spend it any way I wanted.</p>

 <div id='blogbox' markdown="block">
 #### Table of Contents